altogic/altogic/dart_examples/flutter_auth_example/README.md

 ### Handling DeepLink

-If you use the ``AltogicState`` in the root of the application, the `State` will be mounted while the application lifecycle is resumed.
-So when the application is resumed or opened with the deep link, we can handle the link.
+If you use "AltogicState" at the root of the application, the "AltogicState" will be "mounted" throughout the application lifecycle.
+Thus, we can listen to the deep links when the application is resumed or opened with a deep link.

-When the application opens by a deep link, ``AltogicState`` cannot synchronously inform you with which link the application was opened.
+When the application opens by a deep link, ``AltogicState`` cannot synchronously inform you about the deep link.
 Instead, you can override methods to be called when a deep link opens the application.

-Available methods to override: `onEmailVerificationLink`, `onMagicLink`, `onOauthProviderLink`, `onEmailChangeLink` , `onPasswordResetLink`.
+Available methods to override: `onEmailVerificationLink`, `onMagicLink`, `onOauthProviderLink`, `onEmailChangeLink`, `onPasswordResetLink`.

+AltogicState provides a getter named ``navigatorObserver`` to observe navigation events.
+You can use `BuildContext` as the parameter for deep linking methods.
+If you use navigatorObserver, e.g., ``onMagicLink`` called with context; otherwise, `BuildContext` will be null for these methods.

 `````dart
 class _AltogicAuthExampleAppState extends AltogicState<AltogicAuthExampleApp> {